 The repeater is housed in a cast aluminium chassis that is waterproof, class NEMA4/IP65, for outdoor use.
 The chassis has a design suited for outdoor use as well as indoor use.

 The chassis consists of a cabinet and a cover joined with hinges.
 The cabinet contains the repeater circuitry.
-The cover can either be a thin cover or a large cover.
-The latter consists of another cabinet which can be used as an empty cover or be equipped as an independent repeater unit.

 The cover has two external LEDs for operation and alarm indication.